siqiang-ng/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

-### Editing a tag : `tag edit`

-Edits an existing tag in the address book.

-Format: `tag edit INDEX t/tag`
-* Edits the tag at the specified `INDEX`.
-The index refers to the index number shown in the displayed person tag.
-The index **must be a positive integer** 1, 2, 3, …​
-* All users tagged with the original tag will have their tag renamed.

-Examples:
-*  `tag edit 1 t/CS2101` Edits the original tag in index 1 in the tag list to `CS2101`.
-All users will have the old tag edited to be `CS2101`.

 ### Locating persons by name: `find`